60s & 70s A-Z Punk & New Wave A-Z Compilations Record Labels

 Bio:

 Arguably the most important Irish beat group, and one of the first to score international success.
-The Creatures were formed in 1965 by Frank Boylan, Liam McKenna and Ray McDonald of The Hootenannys.
-An earlier version of the Creatures reputedly pre-dated The Hootenannys.
-That lineup was Boylan, McKenna, Reg Dunne and an unknown drummer, but they never recorded and were presumably short-lived (they also toyed with the name The Wogs).
+The Creatures were formed in April 1965 by Frank Boylan, Liam McKenna and Ray McDonald of The Hootenannys, with Brian Harris (ex Tonics).

-The Creatures were spotted at the Locomotive Club in Paris by Neil Levenson, a staff producer at Columbia Records in New York, who signed them to Columbia Records USA.
-The band travelled to the USA in 1966 for a promotional tour and stayed for an extended period, making many recordings with Levenson.
+The Creatures travelled to the USA in 1966 for a promotional tour and stayed for an extended period, making many recordings with Levenson.
 In all four singles were released in the USA and 3 in Ireland and the UK.

 The Creatures second lineup with Fran Byrne, 1966-67

-Boylan, McDonald and Harris all played with Ditch Cassidy & The News.
+Boylan, McDonald and Harris all joined Ditch Cassidy & The News.
 Brian Harris subsequently joined The Gentry and the Cotton Mill Boys.
+Frank Boylan joined Mellow Candle and later the Gary Moore Band and Chips.
 Liam McKenna joined The Real McCoy and later played the showband circuit with The Memories.
-Frank Boylan joined Mellow Candle and later the Gary Moore Band and Chips.
+Fran Byrne joined The Sands.

 The Creatures discography is crying out for a CD release.